 Filter Annotation by GO Taxa

 Validate Annotations.
-OmicsBox annotation generates lowest node annotations.
+OmicsBox annotation generates the lowest node annotations.
 This is not always guaranteed when Annotations have been imported or changed manually.
 This function can be run to ensure that no parent-child redundancy is present in the annotated set.

 Remove 1.
 Level Annotations

-Annotate GOs from Blast Descriptions allows to transfer GOs from the Blast hit descriptions to their sequences.
+Annotate GOs from Blast Descriptions allows to transfer of GOs from the Blast hit descriptions to their sequences.